damdamo/SVSKit/README.md

 Furthermore, this structure allows to represent finite and infinite sets of markings.
 This means that the number of markings can be unbounded.

+The theory has been originally invented by Pascal Racloz & Didier Buchs [1].

 ## What are Predicate structures ?

 A predicate structure is a couple `(a,b)`: